 Get to know the staff of In the Footsteps of Leaders, the Gettysburg Foundation's exclusive leadership program.

-Sue Boardman, Leadership Program Manager and Guide
+Sue Boardman, Leadership Program Associate Director and Licensed Battlefield Guide

 Sue is a native of Danville, Pa.
 She graduated with honors from Geisinger Medical Center School of Nursing and Pennsylvania State University.
 Sue worked as an emergency department nurse for 23 years.
 In 2000, she became a Licensed Battlefield Guide and received the Superintendent's Award for Excellence in Guiding in 2005 and 2006.
 In 2002, Sue joined the Gettysburg Foundation's Museum Design Team during the project to build the new museum and visitor center complex.
 Her responsibilities included identifying images for museum exhibits, identifying artifacts in partnering repositories and assisted in refining the museum script.
 Beginning in 2004, she served as historical consultant for the Gettysburg Foundation.